evilusean/Pysean/Sean/Books/FeynmannPhysics/AudioLectureNotes.md

 $x = x_0 + v_0t +\frac{1}{2}gt^2$
 - As another example, let us suppose that we have been able to build a gadget (Fig. [9–3](https://www.feynmanlectures.caltech.edu/I_09.html#Ch9-F3)) which applies a force proportional to the distance and directed oppositely—a spring.
 ##### 9-5 Meaning of the dynamical equations-2024-11-18
+- Suppose that at a given time tt the object has a certain velocity vxvx and position xx.
+What is the velocity and what is the position at a slightly later time t+ϵt+ϵ?
+If we can answer this question our problem is solved
+-  Now at any time tt, if ϵ is very small, we may express the position at time t+ϵ in terms of the position at time t and the velocity at time tt to a very good approximation as
+- $x(t+\epsilon)=x(t)+\epsilon v_x(t)$
+- The smaller the ϵ, the more accurate this expression
+- In order to get the velocity later, the velocity at the time t+ϵ, we need to know how the velocity changes, the _acceleration_.
+And how are we going to find the acceleration?
+That is where the law of dynamics comes in.
+The law of dynamics tells us what the acceleration is.
+It says the acceleration is −x
+	$v_x(t+\epsilon)=v_x(t)+\epsilon a_x(t)$
+	$=v_x(t)-\epsilon x(t)$